alijatoi/Online-SuperMarket-LiteVersion-/README.md

-# Online SuperMarket Lite Version
+# Online SuperMarket Lite Version (Still Not Completed)

 Welcome to **Online SuperMarket Lite Version** – a lightweight, C#-powered online supermarket management system.
 This project is designed as a simplified platform for learning, experimenting, or launching a basic online grocery service.